OpenStickCommunity/GP2040-CE/lib/BTAdapter/readme.md

 If you use this as is, be ready to mess with Bluetooth in your settings a lot, as this frequently refuses to connect.

 ## Todo:
-- BLE transport handoff to BR/EDR (will improve the time it takes for the device to appear when connecting.)
+- Keep testing BLE transport handoff to BR/EDR
-- Integrate Async framework around main core loop, and run BTStack on the main core if Bluetooth is enabled.
+- Clean up Integration of Async framework around main core loop
-- Make the XInput mappings sane (I just winged them as a proof of concept.)
+- Clean up XInput mappings
+  - They are more sane/documented now, but likely still odd
-- Add support for modes other than XInput/HID
+- Add support for modes other than XInput
+  - I (pbozi) don't have other controllers to dump BT interactions from
+  - keyboard is a viable next target
 - Investigate why reconnecting consistently causes driver failures.
+(Fixed?)
-- Optimize report packing
+- Optimize report packing and descriptors
-- Don't run send loop if we aren't connected
+- Add Bluetooth mode preference (default/fallback if no USB)
+- Add Battery support
+- Automatic reconnect to known host on boot of device, so you don't have to manually pair each time.

+## What's what

+- BTAdapter.cpp
+  - This is the "core" file of the bluetooth driver, it contains the setup and hooks into BTStack.
+- BTAdapter.h
+  - provides hook for updating controller inputs from main tick function (replace with extern?)
+- BTInterface.cpp / BTInterface.h
+  - Sets up and call BTAdapter code (merge into BTAdapter.cpp?)
+- BTHelper.h
+  - provides callback debug printing method and helpers for building AD data
+- BTAdapter.gatt
+  - This is a BTStack markup file for the GATT database, it is compiled via compile_gatt.py (pico-sdk/lib/btstack/tools) into GATT.h
+- GATT.h
+  - auto-compiled GATT static database and dynamic GATT attribute handles (integrate generation via cmake, move from src to build)
+- btstack_config.h
+  - compilation definitions for BTStack features and target platform capabilities
+- descriptor.h
+  - XInput/HID descriptors

+## BLE Handoff Work (warning: jargon ahead)

+To support connection to more modern devices that do not support (or are slow to scan) classic device discovery.
+We should support BR/EDR handoff from BLE, an extension of TDS handoff.
+All that this means is that the device "advertises" itself on the more modern (but for our purposes not usable) BLE standard.
+Then when a device connects via BLE, we tell them to connect via classic instead.
+Currently the BLE TDS system seems to work somewhat.
+Windows connects via BLE then using the data in the TDS AD data (part of the BLE AD data) it immediately connects on classic as well.
+TDS GATT system is incomplete.
+This is hard to finish because Windows is bypassing it in favor of the AD data (which is allowed by the standard, but makes debugging hard.)
+So if AD data fails the GATT data won't currently work.

 ## HERE BE DRAGONS